 Culturally and organizationally, the two ventures couldn’t have been more different.
 3DR was flat and relied on the bottom-up ingenuity of a large open-source community of drone enthusiasts.
 DJI, meanwhile, was hierarchical and dominated by the vision of its founder, Frank Wang.

-Those different organizing strategies grabbed Robert Bremner’s attention.
-Bremner, a PhD student in Stanford’s Department of Management Science & Engineering who is studying with STVP, examines how organizational design and experimentation can help or hinder ventures.
+Those different organizing strategies grabbed PhD candidate Robert Bremner’s attention as he worked with his advisor Kathleen Eisenhardt, Stanford W. Ascherman M.D.
+Professor in Stanford’s Department of Management Science & Engineering.
+He began to examine how organizational design and experimentation can help or hinder ventures.
 “Depending on how you structure your company, that can play a big role in its success,” he says.
 In the face-off between 3DR and DJI, he had an ideal case study.

 Bremner’s analysis, drawn from interviews he conducted, news articles and other public records, revealed that, although DJI proved to be the ultimate victor in the drone industry, each company’s approach had strengths and weaknesses.
 Both flat and hierarchical structures can succeed, Bremner found.
 It just depends on what kind of problem you’re trying to solve.